 The times stated above will never be an exact match for every cook.
-There are too many variables involved including outside temperature, the thickness of the meat, how hot your fire is, what final doneness you prefer etc. If follow this basic guideline though, you will perfect this technique in no time.
+There are too many variables involved including outside temperature, the thickness of the meat, how hot your fire is, what final doneness you prefer, etc. If follow these basic guidelines though, you will perfect this technique in no time.
 Practice makes perfect.

 Final Thoughts on Our How to Reverse Sear a Steak Guide

 Don’t be discouraged if you discover you didn’t nail it the first time.
 Adjust the timing to accommodate your tastes.
 Lastly, I always err on the side of undercooking my meat.
 You can always put the meat back on the fire but you can never fix it if it is overcooked.

 Slow cooking your steak first and searing last gives you more control of the internal doneness, a more even cook throughout, and a better way to lock in juices and tenderness.